mattlianje/pipeviz/README.md

 # Pipeviz
 **Easy, elegant lineage with a single `.json` 🛰️**

-Pipeviz is a dead simple [JSON spec](spec.md) to describe your pipelines and tables.
+Pipeviz is a dead simple [JSON spec](spec.md) to describe data systems.
 Drop in a `pipeviz.json`, and get:

 - a dependency graph (in [DOT](https://graphviz.org/doc/info/lang.html))
 - a full microfrontend UI